Call for Submissions - Spring 2022

 Submission Deadline: Rolling

-Students can apply for up to $1,000 to support dissertation research proposals that merit special recognition and display strong potential to contribute to the field of family studies and human development.
+Students can apply for up to $1,000 to support dissertation research proposals that merit special recognition and display strong potential to contribute to the field of Human Development and Family Science.
 Submissions should be in the dissertation proposal stage (i.e. not completed), and money is to be used for research costs related directly to the proposed dissertation project.
 Students will have one year to use their funds; funds will be non-renewable.
 Please send all inquiries regarding eligibility requirements and submission content to firstname.lastname@example.org.

 Evaluation criteria include the following: